Mayhul-Jindal/Angry/README.md

 # Angry

-This is was my first ever project which I made using python.
+This was my first ever project which I made using python.
 Aim to make this project was to learn about various networking protocols, how does client serer communication works and some very basic malwares.

 # Features